sidney-eliot/3d-artists-handbook/content/_index.md

 > [!warning] Warning
 >
 > This handbook is almost fully migrated from [GitHub wiki](https://github.com/Epicrex/3DArtistsHandbook/wiki), so some things might still be broken.
 Other handbooks of mine will also follow in the future and be deployed like this one.
+>
+> Note also that the backlink and graph section at the bottom won't show many connections yet but over time I will more and more try to link relevant pages with each other and every page linking to the Home page will also change.

 ## Hi
 I'm **Sidney** (Epicrex), a Character Artist, and this knowledge pool is for me, you, and everyone else.